KhaledSharif/fediverse-search/README.md

 ## Architecture

-Built using Test-Driven Development (TDD) with the red-green-refactor cycle:
+Built using Test-Driven Development (TDD) with the red-green-refactor cycle, using React + Ink for the interactive terminal UI.

 ### Core Modules